Christmas Candy Cane Cookies

 Christmas cookies are one of our favorite family traditions.
 Baking with my mom was always something I loved as a kid and it is something I love doing with my kids every holiday season.

-These candy cane cookies are one of our favorites!
-This recipe is one that I made with my mom, and so it has been a family tradition for decades.
+This candy cane cookie recipe is one of those cookies!
+This recipe is one that I’ve made with my mom and my kids so it has been a family tradition for decades.

-Here’s what you’ll need to make these Candy Cane Cookies
+Here’s what you’ll need to make Candy Cane Cookies

 - 1 Cup Butter (softened)